-On the flat surface we just constructed, consider two transversal flows: the vertical flow with the speed vector in parallel to $\overrightarrow{(0,1)}$, and the horizontal flow with the speed vector in parallel to $\overrightarrow{(1,0)}$ (both flows are branching at branching points).
-These flows can taken constant or not, depending on the purpose.
-It is by our construction that the horizontal sides of the rectangles are glued into a horizontal tree, and the dynamical system on it associated with the IRE $(\sigma,\xect)$ is exactly the Poincare section for the vertical flow on our surface across that horizontal tree.
-Likewise, the vertical sides of the rectangles are glued in another, vertical tree, and the dynamical system on it associated with the dual IRE $(\sigma^*,\yect)$ is the Poincare section for the horizontal flow across that vertical tree.
-The vertical flow can be seen as a suspension flow over the interval exchange induced by the IER $(\sigma,\xect)$ on the horizontal tree, while the horizontal flow is a suspension flow over the interval exchange induced by the dual IER $(\sigma^*,\yect)$ on the vertical tree.
+On the constructed surface, consider two transversal flows: a vertical flow with a velocity vector parallel to $\overrightarrow{(0, 1)},$ and a horizontal flow with a velocity vector parallel to $\overrightarrow{(1, 0)}$ (both flows naturally branch at the singular points).
+Both flows can be taken with constant velocity or not, depending on the aims of research.
+By our construction, the horizontal sides of the rectangles are glued into the horizontal tree, and the dynamical system associated with the IRE $(\sigma, \xect)$ is exactly the Poincare section for the vertical flow described above across this transversal horizontal tree.
+Similarly, the vertical sides of the rectangles are glued into the vertical tree, and the dynamical system associated with the dual IRE $(\sigma^*, \yect)$ is the Poincare section for the horizontal flow across the transversalvertical tree.
+The vertical flow can be seen as a suspension flow over the interval exchange on the horizontal tree associated with the IRE $(\sigma, \xect)$, and the horizontal flow can be seen as a suspention flow over the interval exchange on the vertical tree associated with the dual IRE $(\sigma^*, \yect)$.